Celtics Revert Back to Old Ways in Troubling Heat Loss - CLNS Media

 — Bobby Manning (@RealBobManning) March 31, 2022

 Elsewhere, Grant Williams came up small in a spot start, notably entering the game with a +0.3 net rating in 19 games as a starter this season.
-Celtics broadcaster Cedric Maxwell noted on the broadcast that Williams commented on not being able to make a shot during a 2-for-7 (0/3 3PT) game, with Smart encouraging him in the tunnel.
-He went on to miss a key look against the Heat’s zone early in the fourth, before fading into crunch time.
-Miami’s physicality seemed to overwhelm Williams, at one point falling following an offensive rebound and forcing Smart to call timeout.
+Celtics broadcaster Cedric Maxwell noted on the broadcast that Williams commented on not being able to make a shot during a 2-for-7 (0/3 3PT) performance, with Smart encouraging Williams in the tunnel.
+Grant went on to miss a key look against the Heat’s zone early in the fourth, before fading into crunch time.
+Miami’s physicality seemed to overwhelm Williams, at one point falling after an offensive rebound and forcing Smart to call timeout.

 Smart, Williams and Udoka talked with officials well past the end of the second quarter, Tatum having picked up a technical after a flurry of complaints following Adebayo’s apparent shove of Smart out-of-bounds that became a Boston turnover.
-From there, officiating got in the Celtics’ heads, another visual reminiscent of the fall for this group, who fell to 12-21 in games that came down to a clutch situation, only their seventh since February (3-4).
+From there, the officiating got in the Celtics’ heads, another visual reminiscent of the fall for this group, who fell to 12-21 in games that came down to a clutch situation, only their seventh since February (3-4).

+“I think it was early in the game, we were talking about it at halftime, we were complaining a little too much,” Udoka said.
+“Being down one, as poorly as we played early, and not playing our best basketball.
+Got caught up in that early in the game.
+Early, as well as some calls late that didn’t go our way, got caught up in that.
+We’ve still got to transfer it down to the other end and continue to guard, but play through it.
+Physical team.
+Felt like a playoff atmosphere tonight as far as that.
+Could do a better job with our composure for sure.”

 The Celtics only have five regular season games to find themselves again.
 Perhaps Theis becomes part of that plan, finishing 6-for-6 with 15 points in 17 minutes alongside some sharp defensive rotations.
 He even flashed his patented seal to help Tatum score his first basket and excelled as a finisher in the pick-and-roll.

-Theis does enough things that Williams III also does, albeit not at the same level, to inspire confidence in him taking over that role on both ends of the floor.
+Theis does enough things like Williams III, albeit not at the same level, to inspire confidence in him taking over that role on both ends of the floor.

+“Daniel’s capable, he’s not jumping like Rob, but he’s a lob threat.
+So we know that,” Udoka said.
+“Missed some opportunities, had some turnovers trying to force some passes tonight, but Daniel had a great game overall.
+You can see his growth, what he’s been doing the past few games is going to be important to us going forward.”

-If Boston decided to start him and return Williams to his bench role, there’d still be some connectivity issues to sort out.
+If Boston decided to start Theis and return Williams to his bench role, there’d still be some connectivity issues to sort out.
 Wednesday featured some of the most baffling defensive breakdowns of 2022, starting with Smart and Brown’s opening miscues.
 A miscommunication between Theis and Pritchard got Duncan Robinson the easiest basket against Boston’s defensive in recent memory.

 The Celtics turned toward drop coverages that got Strus and Robinson going, keeping Horford glued to the paint at times despite his adept switching.
 Boston can’t play the same way without Williams III, but mixing up coverages left them vulnerable at key moments despite the loss ultimately turning into a decent effort on that end.